xUDAYx/firedrop.top/projects/traffic-sign/_index.md

 ---
-title: AUDIOBOOK
+title: Traffic Sign Classification CNN
-description: A tool to create audiobooks from text using text-to-speech.
+description: Build a cutting-edge AI system for real-time traffic sign detection and classification

-lastUpdated: 2024-06-26
+lastUpdated: 2024-06-26 (todays date)
-price: 499
+price: 399

 tags:
   - Gradio 4.2+

-headline : Tool to create personalized audiobooks in your **own voice!** Add custom audio effects and background music to transform any text into an engaging auditory experience using [**RVC Real-Time Voice Cloning**](https://www.youtube.com/c/Fireship) and [**TTS Text-to-Speech**](https://www.youtube.com/c/Fireship).
+headline : Traffic Sign Detection and Recognition on Static Images and Live Video Streams using Convolutional Neural Networks
 #use [text](link) to make a text rediting to a link

 ---